 - Scroll through the list of services and locate the service for your SQL Server.
 The service will be listed as SQL Server("The name of your SQL Server").

 - Right-click the SQL Server service and select "Properties"

-- Locate the "Path to executable" where you will see "Microsoft SQL Server\MSSQL" If the MSSQL is followed by "12" you are running SQL Server 2014, if it is "10.5" you are running SQL Server 2008 r2.
-If you see a number other than 12, scroll down to the troubleshooting section at the bottom of this article on how to update your SQL.
+- Locate the "Path to executable" where you will see "Microsoft SQL Server\MSSQL" If the MSSQL is followed by "14" you are running SQL Server 2017, if it is "12" you are running SQL Server 2014, and if it is "10.5" you are running SQL Server 2008 r2.
+If you see a number other than 14, scroll down to the troubleshooting section at the bottom of this article on how to update your SQL.